| Aspect | Detail |

 Can I use any phone with Google Fi?

-What's the cheapest Google Fi plan?
+What is the cheapest Google Fi plan?

 Does Google Fi have 5G?

-Should I switch from Google Fi?
+Should I switch from Google Fi to Tello?

 Is Google Fi the same as Google Voice?